huggingface/text-embeddings-inference/docs/source/en/tei_cloud_run.md

 This guide explains how to deploy TEI on Cloud Run, a fully managed service by Google.
 Cloud Run is a so-called serverless offering.
 This means that the server infrastructure is handled by Google, you only need to provide a Docker container.
 The benefit of this is that you only pay for compute when there is demand for your application.
 Cloud Run will automatically spin up servers when there's demand, and scale down to zero when there is no demand.

-We will showcase how to deploy the model with or without a GPU.
+We will showcase how to deploy any text embedding model with or without a GPU.

 > [!NOTE]
-> GPU support on Cloud Run was just made generally available.
+> At the time of writing, GPU support on Cloud Run is generally available in 4 regions.
 If you're interested in using it, [request a quota increase](https://cloud.google.com/run/quotas#increase) for `Total Nvidia L4 GPU allocation, per project per region`.
-At the time of writing this example, NVIDIA L4 GPUs (24GiB VRAM) are the only available GPUs on Cloud Run; enabling automatic scaling up to 7 instances by default (more available via quota), as well as scaling down to zero instances when there are no requests.
+So far, NVIDIA L4 GPUs (24GiB VRAM) are the only available GPUs on Cloud Run; enabling automatic scaling up to 7 instances by default (more available via quota), as well as scaling down to zero instances when there are no requests.

 ## Setup / Configuration